RareSkills/solana-tutorial/content/solana-account-owner/solana-account-owner.md

 Now that we clearly understand that programs own PDAs and keypair accounts initialized by them, the interesting and useful thing we can do is transfer SOL out of them.

 ## Transferring SOL out of a PDA: Crowdfund example
 Below we show the code for a barebones crowdfunding app.
-The function of interest is the `withdraw` function where the program transfer lamports out of the PDA and to the withrdawer.
+The function of interest is the `withdraw` function where the program transfer lamports out of the PDA and to the withdrawer.

 ```rust
 use anchor_lang::prelude::*;